PennWest California: Campus

 The main campus consists of about 38 buildings situated on 92 acres.
 Another 9 acre facility is located near the main campus and houses the school's soccer facility.
 An additional 98 acre recreation complex, George H. Roadman University Park, is located 1 mile from campus and includes a football stadium, various sports facilities, and picnic facilities.
 The university's student association also owns 98 acres at the SAI Farm, located near Roadman Park, as well as 25-acre Vulcan Village Student Apartments.
 Cal U has a large virtual school.

 California University has recently received state and private grants to rebuild the campus.
 Since 2000, six new residence halls have been completed, each with private bathrooms.
 A short drive or bus ride from campus, Cal U has apartment-like housing at the Vulcan Village complex.

 The Elmo Natali Student Center, operated by the Student Association, Inc., is the main hub of student activities on campus.
 The student center hosts the student services offices, commuter center, theater, performance center, campus bookstore, the school's TV and Radio stations, CUTV and WCAL, as well as four distinctive dining areas.
 The Union was recently renovated as of the summer of 2015, planning to add new dining and study areas for Cal U students.

 The Eberly Science and Technology Center opened in 1999, while the new Duda Hall (which replaced the original Duda World Cultures Building) opened in 2007.
 Steele Auditorium underwent a major renovation and expansion project, reopening in the Fall of 2007.

-The Heron Hall recreation facility underwent significant renovation and expansion through the Fall and Spring semesters of 2008, opening to student and faculty use on Homecoming Day 2009.
+The Herron Hall recreation facility underwent significant renovation and expansion through the Fall and Spring semesters of 2008, opening to student and faculty use on Homecoming Day 2009.
 The new facility features an elevated running track, cardio equipment, free weight equipment, weight machines, two racquetball courts, a dance studio, two gymnasiums, and a swimming pool.